peperambo/.github/profile/README.md

 ## Security Measures:

-To enhance security and instill trust in the project, PepeRAMBO implements the following measures:
+To enhance security and instill trust in the project, RAMBO ChainSniper implements the following measures:

 #### Vesting Period:
 Team tokens are subject to a vesting period of 6 months, ensuring responsible token management.